Keyboard shortcuts

 Debian and Derivatives (Linux)

-Download hnefatafl.list to /etc/apt/sources.list.d/.
+Download hnefatafl.list to /etc/apt/sources.list.d/ or:

-Then, Download packages.hnefatafl.org.asc to /etc/apt/keyrings/.
+Then, Download packages.hnefatafl.org.asc to /etc/apt/keyrings/ or:

 Then in your terminal run: